GoodSync Connect Manual

 GstpMapExtPortViaUpnp = Yes

-No: Manually map GSTP port from outside router to this server.
-Specify outside port in GstpExtPort.
+If No, manually map the GSTP port from the outside router to this Server.
+Specify the outside port in GstpExtPort.

 GstpExtPort = 0